hairypoppins/lightdesk/README.md

 These controls merely expose the underlying light properties and all are animatable from within Lightdesk thanks to Blender's RNA system.

 Lightdesk channels and settings are configured per scene and are saved with the `.blend` file, so your channel setup will be recreated next time your project is loaded.
-Note that, at present, Lightdesk cannot preserve custom ordering of channels between file loads or scene switches and instead will recreate channels in the order that they were originally added.

 ## Known Issues
 1. The re-ordering of panels is not currently tracked or persisted in the scene data or the `.blend file`.
 The next time your project is loaded the channels will be recreated in the order that they were originally assigned to Lightdesk, not the display order they were in when the `.blend` file was saved.